umair-anjum/ImageUploader-Android-Kotlin/README.md

 ## How to use
 - Clone this project
 - Copy {imageUploader} Api folder to your wamp server {www} folder
+- Create a database named {imageuploader} and import the SQL file from the database folder.
 - Open the project and tap on camera icon to select image from the device
 - Click on upload button then the loading bar shows the progress
 - After upload a success message would be shown